Panith3366/Employee_Attendance_System/README.md

 cd ..

-6. Run the ApplicationYou can run both servers concurrently: npm run dev
+6. Run the Application
+You can run both servers concurrently: npm run dev

 Frontend: http://localhost:3000
 Backend: http://localhost:5000

+📝 Sample Credentials
-📝 Sample CredentialsUse these credentials to test the application after running npm run seed.
+Use these credentials to test the application after running npm run seed.